WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/heading-targets.md

 ## Adding an anchor

 [info] **Note:** For content published on wordpress.org, WordPress may automatically create a link target for headings by default.
-For additional information about creating heading anchors on WordPress, see [Page jumps](https://wordpress.org/support/article/page-jumps/). [/info]
+For more information about creating heading anchors on WordPress, see [Page jumps](https://wordpress.org/support/article/page-jumps/). [/info]

 {% codetabs %}
 {% HTML %}